TheLastMillennial/HD-Picture-Viewer/ReadMe.md

 - Choose the image you want to convert
 - Make the image at most 320 pixels wide and 240 pixels tall
 - Turn the image into a .png
-- Take that image and split into two halfs; a left half and a right half. (each half should be at most 160 pixels wide and 240 pixels tall.)
+- Take that image and split into two halfs; a left half and a right half.
+(Each half should be at most 160 pixels wide and 240 pixels tall.)
 - Open the HDpicConverter folder
+- Copy or save the two halves you just made to this folder.
 - Open the file "convpng.ini" with a text editor of your choice
 - Change the .ini file so it will convert your left image
 - Run convPNG.exe